 The Physiology of Truth: Neuroscience and Human Knowledge

-In this wide-ranging book, one of the boldest thinkers in modern neuroscience confronts an ancient philosophical problem: can we know the world as it really is?
-Drawing on provocative new findings about the psychophysiology of perception and judgment in both human and non-human primates, and also on the cultural history of science, Jean-Pierre Changeux makes a powerful case for the reality of scientific progress and argues that it forms the basis for a coherent and universal theory of human rights.
+Changeux confronts an ancient philosophical problem: can we know the world as it really is?
+Drawing on new findings on the psychophysiology of perception and judgment in primates, and on the cultural history of science, he makes a case for scientific progress and argues that it forms the basis for a coherent and universal theory of human rights.

 A stellar lineup of international cognitive scientists, philosophers, and artists make the book’s case that the brain is multilingual.
 Among topics discussed in the section on verbal languages are the learning of second languages, recovering language after brain damage, and sign language, and in the section on nonverbal languages, mental imagery, representations of motor activity, and the perception and representation of space.